whitelilydragon/ShangMuArchitect/Localization/readme.txt

 A: Yes, you can!
 If you are more-than-familiar with GitHub's workflow, as well as your most comfortable IDE of choice, I would also accept push/pull requests.

 Q: I am new to using GitHub, where can I ask questions if I am stuck?
-A: GitHub does not have a Direct Message feature (anymore), but our SMA Discord server is available for this purpose, where we all collaborate on the game together.
-If neither Twitter DMs or Discord is appealing, you may contact me via email!
+A: GitHub does not have a Direct Message feature (anymore), but we do have other options for you to contact me:
 Email Address: velacosmos @ proton.me
+Bluesky: bsky.app / profile / velacosmos . bsky . social
 SMA Discord: https://discord.gg/Z855AHw